python/peps/pep-0481.txt

 In addition to the migration of the repository hosting itself there are a number of locations for each particular repository which will require updating.
-The bulk of these will simply be changing commands from the hg equivilant to the git equivilant.
+The bulk of these will simply be changing commands from the hg equivalent to the git equivalent.

 In particular this will include: